cristinanegrean/cristinanegrean.github.io/_posts/2017-06-29-dockerized-data-microservice-application.markdown

 Docker for Mac application does not use [VirtualBox](https://docs.docker.com/machine/drivers/virtualbox/), instead provisions a [HyperKit VM](https://blog.docker.com/2016/05/docker-unikernels-open-source/) based on [Alpine Linux](https://alpinelinux.org/) which is running the Docker Engine.
 So with the Docker for Mac application you get only one VM and the app manages it as opposed to Docker Toolbox where you could have created multiple VMs with *docker-machine*.

 <img class="img-responsive" src="{{ site.baseurl }}/img/posts/docker/docker4mac.png" alt="Native Docker Application"/>

-You can use the *Docker client* or *command-line utility* to check the ip address where Docker is running:

-{% highlight bash %}
-bash-3.2$ docker-machine ip default
-192.168.99.100
-{% endhighlight %}

 An alternative to the Docker Native Application is [Docker Toolbox](https://www.docker.com/products/docker-toolbox) that uses [VirtualBox](https://docs.docker.com/machine/drivers/virtualbox/) and the installer includes the following:
 * Docker Client docker binary